genixpro/reliascript/README.md

 7. Declaring whether a value can be automatically computed based on other values (but should be stored in the database anyhow for various reasons like querying)

+# Execution Environment

+## Contexts & Stack-local variables

+## Asynchronous Programming

+### Timeouts

+### Deadline Propagation

+### Automatic Retry

 # Reliable Distributed and Server Programming

 One of the most difficult things to get right when your engineering a distributed, cloud based system is how the heck do you ensure reliable execution of your code across a multitude of different networked services, which may include different machines in different data centers, third party vendors, making multiple concurrent writes to a database, etc… when all of these things can potentially fail.

 Over the years, software engineers have thought up a wide variety of different mechanisms to try and ensure a system’s reliable execution.
 First starters, we have the automatic retry - if we make a network request and it fails, just try it again.
 Then we have transactions in databases - a set of changes to the database that must all succeed or all fail, without any partial changes.
 Then we have the even more modern version, the Saga - a set of concrete steps to be executed, each with forward code and associated rollback / reversal code that should get executed in case a subsequent step in the saga fails.
 Then we have two phased commits, atomic and idempotent operations, and a whole host of other intellectual contraptions.

 Like with data validation, Reliascript has been designed to take these contraptions from being implemented in libraries on top of the language, to being features of the language itself.
 With this comes a whole host of safety benefits that can be enforced and automated with the Reliascript compiler.

 A reversible step - a change that has a forward step and a backward rollback